DHTMLX/docs-todolist/docs/guides/readonly_mode.md

 ~~~

 :::info
-In this mode, the tasks are non-editable.
-You will be able only to select a task and mark it as complete or incomplete.
+In this mode, tasks are non-editable.
+You can only select a task and mark it as complete or incomplete.
 :::

 ## Example

+The example below demonstrates the read-only mode.

 <iframe src="https://snippet.dhtmlx.com/ru1q1p7y?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="520"></iframe>